VENUS-2077/OganiMart/README.md

 # OganiMart

 A web‑based grocery store application built with PHP & MySQL (XAMPP).
-Users can browse products, add to cart, manage wallets, and—depending on their role—administer products or handle delivery.
+Users can browse products, add to cart, manage wallets, and depending on their role can administer products or handle delivery.

 ---